PERT Method: How It Actually Works in Project Scheduling (2026)

 All the inputs are listed in the table below.

-Program Evaluation And Review Technique Example - Pert Chart
+Program Evaluation and Review Technique Example - PERT Chart

 After building a network diagram and estimating the activity durations, you will determine the critical path by making forward and backward pass calculations.